The last Supreme Court nominee confirmed without bipartisan support never heard a single case

 One more thing: She’s the first Supreme Court nominee in 150 years to be confirmed in the Senate along a strict party-line vote, according to an analysis by the National Journal.
-Not even Sen. Joe Manchin (D-W.Va.), who voted for President Trump’s other Supreme Court nominees, voted to confirm Barrett.
+Not even Sen. Joe Manchin III (D-W.Va.), who voted for President Trump’s other Supreme Court nominees, voted to confirm Barrett.

 The last time this happened was during another period when political parties were bitterly divided: Reconstruction.

 It’s a tangled story spanning three presidencies.
-First, Abraham Lincoln appointed attorney Edwin Stanton as his Secretary of War in 1862.
+First, Abraham Lincoln appointed lawyer Edwin Stanton as his secretary of war in 1862.

 Stanton was kind of an annoying micromanager, which caused him to butt heads with Union generals and even Lincoln, but he oversaw the prosecution of the war with considerable skill.
-He was an honest man in corrupt times, and though he started his career as a Democrat, his increasing opposition to slavery led him ally himself with Radical Republicans on Capitol Hill, especially after Lincoln’s assassination.
+He was an honest man in corrupt times, and although he started his career as a Democrat, his increasing opposition to slavery led him to ally himself with radical Republicans on Capitol Hill, especially after Lincoln’s assassination.

-Lincoln’s successor, President Andrew Johnson, was a Democrat, a Southerner and a slave-owner.
-Stanton stayed on as his war secretary, but the two men despised one another.
+President Andrew Johnson, Lincoln’s successor, was a Democrat, a Southerner and an enslaver.
+Stanton stayed on as his war secretary, but the two men despised each other.

 Meanwhile, Republicans had an overwhelming majority in Congress after war, and they wanted to impose strict terms on defeated Confederates before they would be allowed back into the Union.
 Plus, they worked to limit Johnson’s power.
 During the Lincoln years, Congress had expanded the Supreme Court from nine to 10 seats.